 Buddhism and Islam entered China through the Silk Road, and during your trip you can see the ancient Buddhist sites such as the Mogao Grottoes and contrasting Islamic architecture in Turpan and Urumqi.

 Older imperial antiquities can be seen in Xi'an at the Terracotta Army of Qin Shi Huang.
-Luoyang, because it has been one of China's Seven Capital Cities, has ancient places that were built in several eras.
-You can learn about The History of Silk Road — Routes and Chronology
+Luoyang, because it was one of China's Seven Capital Cities, has ancient creations that were built in several eras, such as the Longmen Grottoes.

-During your travel along the Silk Road sites, you could be enveloped in solitude in natural places such as Dunhuang where you can climb the beautiful white Mingsha sand dunes and ride a camel like in times of old.
+During your travels taking in the Silk Road sites, you could be enveloped in solitude in natural places such as Dunhuang where you can climb the beautiful Mingsha Sand Dunes and ride a camel like in times of old.

 Further west, journey up from scorching desert austerity to watery blue mountain beauty and lush green pasture at Heavenly Lake.